 Planning a perfect road trip through Nevada?
 Make sure to put space in your schedule for one day in Las Vegas, Nevada.
-Known as the entertainment capital of the world and Sin City, Nevada’s most visited city has plenty of things to see & do to keep you busy.
+Known as the entertainment capital of the world and Sin City, Nevada’s most visited travel destination has plenty of fun activities to keep you busy.

-Even if you only have 24 hours in Las Vegas, you’ll still be able to see many of the best parts of the city.
-You’ll start your day by visiting some of the United States’ top museums before grabbing a bite to eat at one of the city’s unique restaurants.
-End your day by seeing a show or experiencing the nightlife scene.
+Even if you only have 24 hours in Las Vegas, you’ll have plenty of opportunities to experience the city’s top landmarks and attractions.
+Start your day by visiting some of the top museums in the United States before grabbing a bite to eat at one of the city’s unique restaurants.
+End your evening by seeing a show, trying your luck in the casinos, or experiencing the city’s nightlife scene.

-Not sure where to start your one day in Las Vegas?
+Not sure where to start your tour of Vegas in one day?
 Make the most out of your visit with this 24-hour Las Vegas itinerary.

 Where to go in Las Vegas in one day: A complete itinerary

 Fuel up with a hearty breakfast at Blueberry Hill Family Restaurant